- Grid List

 Pashmina - Cashmere Handknitted in Nepal

-In the recent decades, pashmina has undoubtedly attained international success as it successfully achieves the desired balance of warmth and weight.
-Pashmina is wool, that is derived from the undercoat of the Cashmere goat of any breed.
-Sometimes referred to as Capra hircus laniger (wool-bearing domestic goat), these breeds are raised primarily at high elevations in Central Asia, particularly Mongolia.
-Due to the ongoing war in Kashmir, and with the die-off of goat herds in Ladakh, China has been able to dominate pashmina production for the past couple of decades.
+In recent decades, pashmina has gained significant international acclaim for its exceptional balance of warmth and weight.
+Pashmina is a type of wool, meticulously sourced from the undercoat of the Cashmere goat of various breeds.
+Often referred to as Capra hircus laniger (the wool-bearing domestic goat), these goat breeds are primarily raised in elevated regions of Central Asia, notably Mongolia.
+However, due to the ongoing conflict in Kashmir and the decline in goat herds in Ladakh, China has emerged as a dominant force in pashmina production over the past few decades.

 The term 'Pashmina' is synonymous with Kashmiri cashmere products, while Cashmere produced in Nepal is known as 'chyangra pashmina,' which translates to 'goat cashmere.'
 Both 'Pashmina' and 'Cashmere' are internationally recognized terms signifying luxurious, soft, and high-quality fibers.
 The creation of pashmina involves a meticulous and intricate process, and its price can vary significantly depending on its quality.

 Pashmina shawls are traditionally quite large, with the typical full size being 95 x 203 cm (36" x 80").
 Surprisingly, even petite Asian women find full-size shawls comfortable to wear.
 Thanks to the fabric's lightweight nature, it can be easily folded lengthwise and widthwise, ensuring the generous dimensions are never a hindrance.
 In addition to shawls, a variety of other cashmere items are available in the market, including cashmere sweaters, cashmere scarves, and more.
 These items can also feature intricate designs like embroidered pashmina.